Creatiwity/witycms-doc/users.md

 ### Right access table

-You can select or deselect an access right to define the entire access for the user.
+For each app, you can select or deselect an access right to define a particular permissions for the user.

 * **Contact**: Admin
 * **News**: Writer / Category_manager / Moderator